Ryuk996/Ryuk996/README.md

   <img align="left" alt="Prudhvi's Instagram" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/instagram.svg" />
 </a>
 <br />
- <a href="https://prudhvignv.github.io/" align="left" > My portfolio : prudhvignv.github.io </a>
+ <a href="https://prudhvignv.github.io/" align="left" > My portfolio : https://thiru-portfolio.netlify.app </a>
 <br />
 <br />

 ## 🤵 About_Me

+Hi, I'm Thirunavukkarasu,a full stack web developer.< I like to work with ReactJs ,nodeJs ,Amazon AWS ,MongoDb ,Express ,Firebase />.
-Hi, I'm Prudhvi GNV,a passionate engineering graduate specialised in computer science.
-Enthusiastic in Data science and web development.
-Looking for opportunities to work in Reputed Innovative Companies.
-Fascinated in solving problems and accepting new challenges.Intern at TheSmartbridge in Machine learning and deep learning and experienced real time Industry projects.
+Enthusiastic in developing creative and interactive web developments.
+Looking for opportunities to work in  Innovative Companies.
+Fascinated in solving problems and accepting new challenges.

 "Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution."